Viscosity solution of system of integro-partial differential equations with interconnected obstacles of non-local type without Monotonicity Conditions: Introduction

 The paper is organized as follows.
 In Section 2, we provide all the necessary notations and assumptions concerning the study of IPDEs \eqref{eqPDE} and related RBSDEs with jumps as well.
-In Section 3, we study the existence of a solution for system of RBSDEs with jumps \eqref{eqRBSDE} and Feynman-Kac representation \eqref{fkc}.
-We show in Section 4 that the function $(u^i)_{i=1,m}$ is the unique viscosity solution of \eqref{eqPDE} in the class of continuous functions with polynomial growth.
-In the Appendix, we give another definition of the viscosity solution of system \eqref{eqPDE} which is inspired by the work by Hamad\`ene-Zhao in \cite{hamadene2015viscosity}.
+In Section 3, we study the existence of a solution for system of RBSDEs with jumps \eqref{eqRBSDE} and Feynman-Kac representation \eqref{fkc2}.
+Actually we introduce an approximating scheme (see system \eqref{recurrence} below) which we show that it converges to the solution of system \eqref{eqRBSDE} when the functions $h_i$ and $\bar f_i(t,x,\vec 0,0,0)$, $\ii$, are bounded.
+On the other hand, the Feynman-Kac representation \eqref{fkc2} holds true.
+Later on, by a weighting technique, we get rid of those latter boundedness conditions on $(h_i)_{\ii}$ and $(\bar f_i(t,x,\vec 0,0,0))_{\ii}$.
+Finally we show that the Markovian solution of \eqref{eqRBSDE} is unique.
+At the end of the paper, in Section 4, we prove that the functions $(u^i)_{i=1,m}$, which are connected to $(Y^{i,t,x})_{\ii}$ by \eqref{fkc2}, are the unique viscosity solution of \eqref{eqPDE} in the class of continuous functions with polynomial growth.
+In the Appendix, we give another definition of the viscosity solution of system \eqref{eqPDE} which is inspired by the work by Hamad\`ene-Morlais in \cite{hamadene2016viscosity}.